icarussfalls/OU-Volatility-Estimation---NEPSE/readme.md

 # Modelling Stock Volatility with Ornstein-Uhlenbeck Process

-This project demonstrates how to model stock volatility using the Ornstein-Uhlenbeck (OU) process, a stochastic process widely used in financial mathematics.
-The notebook explores concepts such as volatility clustering, maximum likelihood estimation (MLE), and simulation of the OU process.
+This repository contains a Jupyter Notebook that demonstrates how to model stock volatility using the Ornstein-Uhlenbeck (OU) process.
+The project explores volatility clustering, maximum likelihood estimation (MLE), and simulation of the OU process using both continuous and discretized methods.

 ## Table of Contents
 - [Overview](#overview)